 What it is

 Dialectical Behavior Therapy (DBT) specifically treats Borderline Personality Disorder (BPD).
-DBT was developed less than 30 years ago by a psychologist who personally suffered from Borderline Personality Disorder.
+DBT was developed less than 30 years ago by Marsha Linehan, a psychologist who personally suffered from Borderline Personality Disorder.

 Who needs it

-Soon after its inception, DBT rapidly became the standard primary treatment for BPD.
+Soon after its inception, Dialectical Behavior Therapy rapidly became the standard primary treatment for BPD.
 It can also be adapted for patients who have co-occurring issues with substance abuse, eating disorders, and depressive disorders.
 In general, it is useful for anyone who has significant trouble regulating their mood.

 How it works

-Treatment is broken into multiple flexible stages so the therapist can meet the patient at their specific level of need.
+Treatment has multiple flexible stages so the therapist can meet the patient at their specific level of need.
 Patients participate in one year of weekly individual psychotherapy, weekly group skills sessions, case management, and telephone meetings as bridges between weekly in-person sessions.
-DBT approaches Borderline as a disorder of emotional regulation and difficulty dealing with distress.
+Dialectical Behavior Therapy approaches Borderline as a disorder of emotional regulation and difficulty dealing with distress.
 DBT borrows the concept of learning behavioral skills from Cognitive Behavioral Therapy, and patients develop techniques to accept and to deal safely with emotional anguish.
 By training with the therapist, patients replace their traditional coping mechanisms (most notably, self harm) with skills enabling them to alter their emotional responses and tolerate distressing situations.

 Where to go